cloudmesh-community/book/chapters/iot/sensors.md

   * 3 additional male to male jumper wires
   * 4 additional male to female jumper wires

 Once you have the necessary components you will need to connect the wires as shown in +@fig:smart_therm.
 The LED lights in this example represent the connections to the actual thermostat.
 It is suggested that you test the set up using the LED's to ensure that everything is wired correctly and that you are getting the expected results.
 We will cover how to connect the smart thermostat to your HVAC system later in this example.
-For this project three seperate breadboards are used to hold different components.
+For this project three separate breadboards are used to hold different components.
 The first one will hold the LCD and potentiometers used to adjust contrast and brightness.
 The second will hold all of the sensors and the third will be used to either hold the LED's or distribute power from the HVAC system.

 ![Smart_Thermostat Setup](images/smart_therm_diagram.png){#fig:smart_therm}

 Once all of the components are connected as shown in +@fig:smart_therm we need to test each of the sensors.
 To do this we will first need to set up the raspberry pi.
 This can be done by running the thermostat_setup.sh shell script.
 To run this open a terminal and type ```nano thermostat_setup.sh``` then copy the code from [thermostat_setup.sh](https://github.com/cloudmesh-community/fa18-523-84/blob/master/paper/code/thermostat_setup.sh).
 Once you have copied the code, close the editor and run ```chmod u+x thermostat_setup.sh```.
-Then run ```./thermostat_setup.sh``` to run the code to add the code and dependancies needed for this project.
+Then run ```./thermostat_setup.sh``` to run the code to add the code and dependencies needed for this project.

 Once the thermostat_setup.sh script has finished running there will be a new directory containing the code for this project.
 Navigate to this directory with ```cd ~/git-repos/fa18-523-84/paper/code```.
 We will now test each of the components by running the following commands.